iamdhruvtripathi/Cybersecurity-Writeups/Network Security Monitoring/Data Exfiltration Detection/README.md

 ### Which internal IP was found to be sending the largest payload to an external IP?

 - For this one, we can search for length of the frame greater than `90`.
-Looking at the filtered packets, we can see the largest length with the `USER` as `guest` an the associated IP address
+Looking at the filtered packets, we can see the largest length with the `USER` as `guest` and the associated IP address
 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/8229378f-3ab9-4919-bffa-893db1db5e57" />
 </p>